 A vehicular ad hoc network (VANET) is a mobile ad hoc network (MANET) in which network nodes are vehicles – most commonly road vehicles.
 VANETs present a unique range of challenges and opportunities for routing protocols due to the semi-organised nature of vehicular movements subject to the constraints of road geometry and rules, and the obstacles which limit physical connectivity in urban environments.
 In particular, the problems of routing protocol reliability and scalability across large urban VANETs are currently the subject of intense research.
 Clustering can be used to improve routing scalability and reliability in VANETs, as it results in the distributed formation of hierarchical network structures by grouping vehicles together based on correlated spatial distribution and relative velocity.
 In addition to the benefits to routing, these groups can serve as the foundation for accident or congestion detection, inforomation dissemination and entertainment applications.
 This paper explores the design choices made in the development of clustering algorithms targeted at VANETs.
 It presents a taxonomy of the techniques applied to solve the problems of cluster head election, cluster affiliation and cluster management, and identifies new directions and recent trends in the design of these algorithms.
 Additionally, methodologies for validating clustering performance are reviewed, and a key shortcoming – the lack of realistic vehicular channel modelling – is identified.
 The importance of a rigorous and standardised performance evaluation regime utilising realistic vehicular channel models is demonstrated.

-Pourashraf, P, Safaei, F & Franklin, DR 2017, 'A Study of User Perception of the Quality of Video Content Rendered Inside a 3D Virtual Environment', IEEE Journal of Selected Topics in Signal Processing, vol. 11, no. 1, pp. 125-125.View/Download from: UTS OPUS or Publisher's site
+Pourashraf, P, Safaei, F & Franklin, DR 2017, 'A Study of User Perception of the Quality of Video Content Rendered Inside a 3D Virtual Environment', IEEE Journal of Selected Topics in Signal Processing, vol. 11, no. 1, pp. 125-125.View/Download from: Publisher's site

 This paper reports on the result of a user study to assess the impact of resolution and frame rate of video on the Quality of Experience of the users, when the video is rendered inside a 3D virtual space, and consequently viewed from arbitrary perspectives.
 A mathematical model for video rate is presented that expresses the total rate as the product of separate functions of spatial and temporal resolutions.
 Results from the user study are combined with the model to predict the rate parameters which will result in perceptually acceptable quality using the 3D features of the virtual environment.
 The results show that by exploiting the insensitivity of users to controlled quality degradation, the downstream network load for the client can be significantly reduced with little or no perceptual impact on the clients.

-Hagelstein, B, Abolhasan, M, Franklin, D, Ni, W & Safaei, F 2016, 'Analytic Performance Model for State-Based MAC Layer Cooperative Retransmission Protocols', IEEE Transactions on Mobile Computing, vol. 15, no. 1, pp. 32-44.View/Download from: UTS OPUS or Publisher's site
+Hagelstein, B, Abolhasan, M, Franklin, D, Ni, W & Safaei, F 2016, 'Analytic Performance Model for State-Based MAC Layer Cooperative Retransmission Protocols', IEEE Transactions on Mobile Computing, vol. 15, no. 1, pp. 32-44.View/Download from: Publisher's site

 COOPERATIVE retransmission is a well-established technique